Tpoquillon/pvt-segmentation/README.md

-# PVT Vesselness
+# PVTSEG
- *PVT (Pulmonary Vascular Tree) Vesselness is a python package for pulmonary vascular tree segmentation.
+ *Pvtseg (Pulmonary Vascular Tree SEGmentation) is a python package for pulmonary vascular tree segmentation.
 It allows users to build, evaluate and optimise a segmentation model based on random forest.
 This package was developed for covid patients with lung injuries.* (see french [internship report](/assets/text/Stage_Titouan_.pdf))

 <div style="text-align: center">
 <img src="/assets/images/pvt_couv.png" alt="front image" width="500"/>